 To prepare: Simply lie a whole grain tortilla on a flat surface and spread thinly with peanut butter, almond butter (or sub in a Wow butter or seed butter for a nut-free option).
 Place a banana close to the edge of the tortilla and wrap tightly around the banana.
 Cut into slices.
 Serve with a glass of milk or a smoothie.

-I’m a huge fan of these oatmeal muffins because they’re easily customizable so you can switch up the flavours, and they’re a great make-ahead option.
+I’m a huge fan of these healthy oatmeal muffins because they’re easily customizable so you can switch up the flavours, and they’re a great make-ahead option.
 Make up a batch and store them in the freezer to defrost for a quick breakfast!

 Kid-friendly Breakfast Idea #6: Yogurt Parfait

-I love yogurt parfaits because they’re easy and it’s so easy to switch them up.
+I love yogurt parfaits because they’re simple and it’s so easy to switch them up.
 I typically use a plain or no sugar added fruit flavoured regular or Greek yogurt.
 Another option is to make up a batch of berry chia seed jam, freeze it into cubes (I like to use these Souper Cubes) and mix it into the yogurt to flavour up plain yogurt.

 Sometimes I’ll even crumble some of these oatmeal energy balls on top of the yogurt if I don’t have granola.
 It makes a great alternative that kids love!
 Top the parfait with fresh fruit such as raspberries.